istio/istio.io/_docs/concepts/network-and-auth/auth.md

 *   Providing each service with a strong identity that represents its role to enable interoperability across clusters and clouds

-*   Securing both service to service communication and end-user to service communication
+*   Securing both service to service communication

 *   Providing a key management system to automate key and certificate generation, distribution, rotation, and revocation

 In future versions it will also provide:

+*   Securing end-user to service communication

 *   Fine-grained authorization and auditing to control and monitor who accesses your services, apis, or resources